meracle96/SMS-Gateway-Auto-Reply-With-Gammu-and-MySQL/README.md

-# zzz
+# FA SMS GATEWAY
-FA SMS GATEWAY
+SMS GATEWAY with Auto Reply with Gammu and MySQL